 Etching is altogether quieter and calmer!
 After de-greasing the sheet of copper, I paint everywhere I don’t want etched with a stop-out varnish, depending on the design this can take a few days.
 The plate is submerged into a etching bath of Ferric Chloride for a few days, depending on how much of the metal I want eaten away.

 Patination and waxing the work is the final stage and that’s very experimental and full of surprises, but when it goes right it’s fabulous.
 I use a variety of techniques for patination, burying the metal under wood shavings, fuming with chemicals under plastic and stippling with the torch and then, if there’s gilding to do it happens at the very final stage.

 What do you like most about your work?

-After many drawings, listening out for guidance from a piece of music or a line of text, abandoning said drawings, starting again and then finally getting to pick up my favorite 40 year old German Repousse hammer - the first strike of the hammer, the chased line appearing and then the shocking realization and delight when my work is bought in an exhibition or work commissioned.
+After many drawings, listening out for guidance from a piece of music or a line of text, abandoning said drawings, starting again and then finally getting to pick up my favourite 40 year old German Repousse hammer – the first strike of the hammer, the chased line appearing and then the shocking realisation and delight when my work is bought in an exhibition or work commissioned.

 What do you like least about your work?

 The sleepless nights and anxiety when there’s a stubborn technical glitch, though it usually solves itself at 4am.
 The quality of sheet copper and gilding metal varies quite a bit in the last 10 years, that can throw up tremendous challenges when forging and patinating.

 What’s your favourite craft item in your home?